yomidevs/yomitan-wiki/docs/anki.md

 Using the `Generate Anki Notes (Experimental)...` feature in the settings page it is possible to easily generate and export large amounts of Anki cards.

-!!! warning This feature is experimental!
+!!!
+WARNING "This feature is experimental!"

 First, get a newline separated list of terms.
 For example: